formml/formml/README.md

 ### How Does FormML Address These?

-- **Non-Tech Stakeholders Driven** ➡️ **Non-Dev Friendly DSL**: As its full name "Form Modeling Language" suggests, FormML's core is a DSL for modeling forms.
+- **Non-Tech Stakeholder Involvement** ➡️ **Non-Dev Friendly DSL**: As its full name "Form Modeling Language" suggests, FormML's core is a DSL for modeling forms.
 It was designed from the ground up for non-developers, with simple structure, minimal syntax, and more natural terminology (e.g., "text" instead of "string").
 - **Branded UI & Custom UX** ➡️ **Model-View Separation**: FormML DSL focuses on modeling form business logic.
 Once the model (`.fml` file) is complete, UI/view implementation is entirely in developers' hands and fully customizable.
 - **Calculations, Formulas & Dynamic Behavior** ➡️ **First-class dynamic forms support** & **Excel-like formula** (WIP)
 - **Auto-save & Resume** ➡️ **First-class real-time forms support** (WIP)